How to Become a Software Engineer

-The field of software engineering encompasses technological skill coupled with engineering principles.
+The field of software engineering encompasses technological skills coupled with engineering principles.
 Put simply, "software engineering is an area of applied computer science that designs, develops, tests and maintains software application using defined engineering processes and best practices," said Dr. Scott Overmyer, associate dean of information technology programs at Southern New Hampshire University (SNHU).

 Software engineers aren't only focused on programming, though.
 The field also typically requires project management, analytical thinking, and collaborative skills, and offers analytical thinkers the opportunity to solve real problems so that businesses of every type may thrive.

 What Do Software Engineers Do on a Daily Basis?